University of Pavia: Polo Cravino

 The land where Polo Cravino was built was purchased by the university at end of 1960.
 The complex was designed by an architect Giancarlo De Carlo.
 In 1980, the buildings for Faculty of Engineering, Department of Genetics, lecture halls, laboratories as well as a complex for Institute of Molecular Genetics, under the National Research Council were completed.
 In 1990, buildings for Department of Mathematics, Department of Earth and Environmental Science and a Computer Center were added.

+Health Campus "Campus Della Salute"

+The Health Campus (Italian: Campus della Salute), inaugurated in September 2023, is a 13,000-square-meter facility that serves as the primary hub for the University of Pavia's Faculty of Medicine and Surgery.
+Located in the former Clinical Medicine pavilion of the San Matteo Hospital, the campus centralizes 22 degree programs and accommodates approximately 2,100 students.

+Campus Della Salute, inaugurated in September 2023.